-Health and Safety Workplan What we are doing in 2019/2020
+Health and Safety Workplan What we are doing in 2020/2021

 Interventions Outcomes Accident investigations Continue to investigate any accident that indicative or poor health and safety management or fit criteria outlined in the Councils Accident Investigation Policy Complaints and requests for service Continue to respond to all complaints and request for service within the service target response times Inspections Proactive inspections will be carried out in line with the National Code and LAC 67/2 (Rev 6).
 Proactive inspections of warehouse premises in relation to workplace transport and work height will continue this year.
-Other; Continue to work with other Lancashire authorities through the health and safety officers group to identify local or national H&S issues Other service demands We hope to recruit to the team following a staff member leaving recently until this takes place we have been able pull in a consultant to cover some of the work.
+Other.
+Continue to work with other Lancashire authorities through the health and safety officers' group to identify local or national H&S issues We hope to recruit to the team following a staff member leaving once Other service demands this post is filled this should allow for more time to be dedicated to H&S. Due to long term sickness, we are also having to cover another post through use of a consultant.
+Covid work is continuing to take up much of all the teams' resources.